prisma/prisma1/docs/04-Reference/03-Database/02-Data-Modelling.md

 ## Naming Conventions

-Different objects you encounter in a Graphcool project like types or relations follow separate naming conventions to help you distinguish them.
+Different objects you encounter in a Graphcool service like types or relations follow separate naming conventions to help you distinguish them.

 ### Types